An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Clean Harbors Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how CLH stock compares to 2,000+ US-based stocks, and to peers in the Industrial Services sector and Environmental Services industry.
+We show how CLH stock compares to 2,000+ US-based stocks, and to peers in the Mining, Quarrying, and Oil and Gas Extraction sector and Support Activities for Oil and Gas Operations industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.